 Step 8: Closing date is set (unless no-one else is interested)

 Step 9: Offer is accepted

 Step 10: Completion – part of the completion is the setting of an entry date which is usually negotiated.
 Other terms can be discussed at this stage.

-Buying a home for the first time can often be a daunting experience but there is lots of information elsewhere as well as on this page to help you through the process.
+Buying a home for the first time can often be a daunting experience but there is lots of information to help you through the process.

 The Money Advice Service website covers information on costs such as how to work out what you can afford as well as providing other money tips.
 See www.moneyadviceservice.org.uk.

-Which? has produced a step-by-step guide which is on their website are www.which.co.uk.
+Which? magazine has produced a step-by-step guide which is on their website at www.which.co.uk.

 Choosing a solicitor or conveyancer

-When someone wishes to buy a house, in almost all situations, it is necessary to use a solicitor for the legal work that needs to be done.
+When someone wishes to buy a property, in almost all situations, it is necessary to use a solicitor for the legal work that needs to be done.
 You should approach local firms of solicitors and/or ask friends and relatives to recommend a suitable firm.
-Before making a choice of solicitor, you should ask for estimates of their charges for buying a house.
-It is important to contact more than one solicitor as there is no set scale of fees for purchasing a house and different solicitors will make different charges.
-You should:-
+Before making a choice of solicitor, you should ask for estimates of their charges for buying a property.

-- check whether the figure quoted is a fixed fee or depends on how much work is involved
+- check whether the figure quoted is a fixed fee or is determined by how much work is involved

 - find out what charges, if any, will be made if a sale falls through.